ayoayco/simple-tts/README.md

 ### Voices

-Optionally, you can indicate a voice you want to use with the `--voice` flag.
-See [all voices available](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md).
+You can choose a voice to use with the `--voice` flag.
+For this, we use [kokoro](https://huggingface.co/hexgrad/Kokoro-82M), which is an Apache-licensed model.
+See [all available voices](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md).

 ```bash
 python tts.py --voice am_michael